TelerikAcademyCoursesAndProjects/Databases/04. Database-Systems-Overview/DatabaseSystems/DatabaseSystemsOverview.md

   * Narrow tables: Having more fine-tuned tables allows your tables to have less columns and allows you to fit more records per data page.
   * Fewer indexes per table mean faster maintenance tasks such as index rebuilds.
   * Only join tables that you need.

+  ### 7. Database Integrity Constraints
+Integrity constraints provide a mechanism for ensuring that data conforms to guidelines specified by the database administrator.
+The most common types of constraints include:

+* UNIQUE constraints to ensure that a given column is unique

+* NOT NULL constraints to ensure that no null values are allowed

+* FOREIGN KEY constraints to ensure that two keys share a primary key to foreign key relationship

+Constraints verify that the data conforms to a basic level of data consistency and correctness, preventing the introduction of dirty data.